Get DPM installed

 All services except the SQL Full-text Filter Daemon Launcher should be set to Automatic.

 On the Database Engine Configuration tab, accept the Windows authentication mode setting.
-In Specify SQL Server administrators, add the user account you'll use to connect to the remote instance when you install DPM.
+DPM admins need SQL Server administrator permissions.
+In Specify SQL Server administrators, add DPM Admins.
 You can add additional accounts if you need to.
 Complete the rest of the wizard with the default settings and click Ready to Install -> Install.

 If you're installing SQL Server on a remote computer do the following: